Massive, tornado-producing storms lash the U.S. Southeast

 One person was killed in neighboring Oklahoma and another in Iowa, authorities said.

-(Additional reporting by Emily LeCoz in Oxford, Mississippi, Steve Barnes and Suzi Parker in Little Rock, Arkansas, Verna Gates in Birmingham, Kevin Gray in Miami; Writing by Jon Herskovitz and David Adams; Editing by Scott Malone, Bernadette Baum, Chris Reese, Cynthia Osterman, Ken Wills, and Simon Cameron-Moore)
+(Reporting by Robbie Ward in Tupelo, Mississippi; Emily LeCoz in Oxford, Mississippi; Steve Barnes and Suzi Parker in Little Rock, Arkansas; Verna Gates in Birmingham; Kevin Gray in Miami; and Tim Ghianni in Nashville, Tennessee; Writing by Eric M. Johnson; Editing by Lisa Von Ahn)